Robust Counterfactual Explanations on Graph Neural Networks: Experiments

-We evaluate efficiency by comparing the average computation time taken for inference on unseen graph samples.
+\textbf{Efficiency.} We evaluate efficiency by comparing the average computation time taken for inference on unseen graph samples.
 Table \ref{table:time} shows the results on the Mutagenicity dataset.
-Since our method also can be directly used for unseen data without any retraining, it is as efficient as PGExplainer and significantly faster than GNNExplainer \cmmnt{,} and PGM-Explainer\cmmnt{ and SubgraphX}.
+Since our method also can be directly used for unseen data without any retraining, it is as efficient as PGExplainer and significantly faster than GNNExplainer, PGM-Explainer, SubgraphX and CF-GNNExplainer.